galaxyproject/training-material/topics/admin/tutorials/pulsar/tutorial.md

 > ### {% icon details %} Why are we using Pulsar in MQ mode here and not the RESTful interface?
 > We are teaching you to install Pulsar and configure it in MQ mode in this tutorial.
 Configuring Pulsar in RESTful mode is also possible and is quite useful in certain situations.
 However, in the most common situation MQ mode is preferable for a number of reasons:
 > * When running Pulsar in RESTful mode, all of the job control and data transfer is controlled by the Galaxy server usually using http transfers.
 This can place a limit on the size of files that can be transferred without constant configuring of the webserver.
-> * When running in RESTful mode, you also need to run a https server such as nginx, including securing it, configuring it, getting certificates and opening ports.
+> * When running in RESTful mode, Pulsar also needs to have an https server such as nginx, including securing it, configuring it, getting certificates and opening ports.
 This can be very difficult to do if you are attempting to submit jobs to an institutional HPC where the admins probably won't let you do any of these things.
 > * In MQ mode, you only need to open a port for the RabbitMQ server on a machine you are more likely to control.
+The HPC side running Pulsar can just connect back to you.
 >
 > See the [Pulsar documentation](https://pulsar.readthedocs.io/en/latest/) for details.
 {: .details}